 Unwilling to try driving up 125.1B again, and not wanting to bike up it in the dark, we decided to bike shuttle our gear up its remaining 1.5 miles, 720 feet.
 The first trip with just our day gear was uneventful.
 Numerous camping spots sat along the road and we opted for one right by the trailhead.
 The only cars we saw up there were big trucks with high clearance.

 After an exceptionally fun ride down 125.1B to our car (wide road with lots of water bar hits), we grabbed our camping gear and headed back up.
-Despite a class Colorado 5-minute thunder/hail storm on this second trip, we setup camp, ate dinner, and were in our sleeping bags by 7:30pm.
+Despite a classic Colorado 5-minute thunder/hail storm on this second trip, we setup camp, ate dinner, and were in our sleeping bags by 7:30pm.

 Sunday morning, we left the trailhead at 3:10am.
 Yes, that is painfully early.
 As much as I talk about leaving early for the sunrise, lack of crowds, etc., the main reason is that I want to give myself plenty of buffer to complete my objective.
 I thank Emerson for letting me drag him out in the dead of night.

 The first half mile to the Mt.
 Elbert trail sign can be easily ridden.
 So can the next two miles, with a little more determination.
 It’s mostly smooth dirt that persistently but gently climbs.